 Labeling, signage, and visual communication are key components of an effective obeya.
 Posters, charts, labels, and signs can help employees visualize and understand information quickly.

 DuraLabel industrial label and sign printers by Graphic Products can assist in developing clear, impactful custom visual communication for numerous applications.
-DuraLabel printers are compatible with a number of adhesives, including magnetic and static cling materials, which allow workers to reorganize charts and plans over the course of their discussions.
+DuraLabel printers are compatible with a variety of materials, including magnetic and static cling materials, which allow workers to reorganize charts and plans over the course of their discussions.

 Echo large-format poster printer and enlarger by Graphic Products gives you posters and charts that can be read from across the room—on demand, using low-cost and recyclable paper supplies.
 With Echo, you can create 5S shadow boards, safety notifications, print diagram outlines, progress charts, facility achievements, goals, and more.